mariorossi77/bookmenu/README.md

 - wget

 ## installation
-Arch based distros can install the [bookmenu-git]("https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=bookmenu-git") package.
+For arch based distros the bookmenu-git package is available in the AUR.
-Edit the script options as needed (ebook format, upstream links, output directory and TUI size).
+Edit the script options as needed (ebook format, upstream links, output dir, etc..).

 ## usage
 Launch the script with: ```bookmenu {query}```